lancelly/lancelly/README.md

 - 👋 Hi, I’m Liao Lanyu, a graduate student at THU.
-- 👀 I’m interested in distributed database.
+- 👀 I’m interested in deep learning systems and distributed systems.
 - 📫 How to reach me: 1435078631@qq.com

 <!---